The calculator will calculate the initial and final values for pressure and temperature by employing Gay Lussac’s law equation.

 $$ P_{1} = 6.08Pa $$

-Let’s go through the working guide of this pressure temperature calculator to understand how you could relate these two gas parameters in an isochoric media.
+let’s undergo the running guide of this pressure temperature calculator to understand how you can relate these fuel parameters in an isochoric media.

 Input: